IPSAS - Cash Basis (2 days)

 This program answers questions such as:

-- What are the current and likely future requirements of the Cash Basis IPSAS?
+- What are the current requirements of the Cash Basis IPSAS and how does the 2017 version differ from the previous standard?

 - What are the requirements for presentation of Cash Basis IPSAS financial statements and related disclosures?